drsantam/QuantRad/README.md

 # Featureset

-[ ] Overview of patients and their treatment plans
+ - [ ] Overview of patients and their treatment plans
-[ ] Volumetric information about the VOI in the RTStructureSet files
+ - [ ] Volumetric information about the VOI in the RTStructureSet files
-[ ] Quantitative radiomic information for VOI in RTStructureSet files
+ - [ ] Quantitative radiomic information for VOI in RTStructureSet files
+ - [ ] Visualization of the Quantitative Radiomic Information for an individual patient
-[ ] Radiation treatment plans for given patient
+ - [ ] Radiation treatment plans for given patient
-[ ] Dose volume information in a queriable interface for a given set of treatment plans
+ - [ ] Dose volume information in a queriable interface for a given set of treatment plans
-[ ] Registration information for verification imaging
+ - [ ] Registration information for verification imaging
-[ ] Quality Assurance results for a given treatment plan
+ - [ ] Quality Assurance results for a given treatment plan
+ - [ ] Group wise quantitative radiomic information visualization
+ - [ ] Group wise dose statistics visualization

 # Notes for Docker image

 Pyradiomics will require build-essential and python3-dev